latextemplates/LNCS/README.md

 Execute `latexindent -l -s -sl -w paper.tex`

-### Q: How I want to obey the one-sentence-per-line rule.
+### Q: I want to obey the one-sentence-per-line rule.
+How can I do that?

 Execute `latexindent -m -l -s -sl -w paper.tex`.
 Attention!
 This is work in progress and does not always produce best results.